-Ref Title Respondent's Initials Organisation Question Comments Officer Response Urges Council to cover the period up to 2050 to align with HEDNA.
-Recommend next stage of the review is held until the direction of travel by central government is established following the 2020 Housing White Paper.
+Ref Title Respondent's Initials Organisation Question Comments Officer Response • Recommend next stage of the review is held until the · direction of travel by central government is established following the 2020 Housing White Paper.
 23 Mrs KD Respondent feels there are too many developments in the Comments noted. area causing traffic issues and loss of wildlife habitats/trees.
 Agreed the plan needs to be updated and existing allocated sites should be reviewed.
 24 Mr RD 4 Prefer existing employment centres to be extended, better if Comment noted. sites are around public transport networks, M6 J3 would cause more traffic.
-5 Land around Tuttle Hill Quarry next to railway for example Noted. where it less attractive to residential, maybe more mixed 6 developments.
-Option 2.
+5 Land around Tuttle Hill Quarry next to railway for example Noted. where it less attractive to residential, maybe more mixed developments.
+6 Option 2.
 Comments noted.
 7 Option 1.
 Comments noted.
 8 Option A. Comments noted.
-8 10 Agreed.
+10 Agreed.
 Comments noted.
-10 Make use of existing spare sites, reuse of existing buildings, Comments noted and will be taken forward to the next stage of the 11/12 looking at higher density options particularly town centre review. and to the edge of, for e.g high rise development up 10 storeys.
+11/12 Make use of existing spare sites, reuse of existing buildings, Comments noted and will be taken forward to the next stage of the looking at higher density options particularly town centre review. and to the edge of, for e.g high rise development up 10 storeys.
 This would create more business for existing shops for example.
 Make use of brownfield sites on edge or suburban sites.
-Building around existing public transport, e.g. a denser housing community around Bermuda Park station.
+Building around existing public transport, e.g a denser housing community around Bermuda Park station.
 13 Yes.
 Comments noted.
 14 Depends if suitable for development.
 Comments noted.
 16 Targets should be set.
 Comments noted.
 17 Option 1 (Use Classes E/A4/A5).
 Comments noted.
 18 No. Comments noted.
 19 Option A. Comments noted.
 20 Yes more emphasis on cycling and walking as long as it is Comments noted. backed by improvements.
 21 Yes.
 Noted.
 22 No. Noted.
 23 Yes.
 Noted.
 24 Yes.
 Noted.
 25 Yes.
 Noted.
 26 An upgraded public transport (buses in particular) is Comments noted. required for example bus lanes or bus only lanes in new developments.
 25 Mr RD N/A Poor review meeting held at Goodyers End Primary School.
 The Council undertook comprehensive consultation for the The meeting was badly advertised meaning most locals who document including exhibitions throughout the Borough. may have an opinion on the proposals were completely unaware it was happening.
 The Planning System is only able to consider the implications of future development and ensure that highways are able to Too much housing and not enough infrastructure to cope. appropriately deal with predicted traffic, relying on the highways The council needs to be prioritising traffic issues. authority (WCC) for this information and an updated evidence base in relation to transport.
+EMP7 is in a completely inappropriate location.
+It is a 1 valuable green space and appreciated farm land buffer.
+Also